sylk0s/dotfiles/README.md

   - get the ssh fingerprint using `nix-shell -p ssh-to-age --run "cat /etc/ssh/ssh_host_ed25519_key.pub | ssh-to-age"`
   - add to `.sops.yaml`
   - run `nix-shell -p sops --run "sops updatekeys secrets.yaml"`
+  - re-enable sops
-- rebuild into new system (this should just... work now)
+- rebuild into final system :3

 ## Installation
 I typically use the gnome install enviornment, since it's just a bit easier to use than minimal, but either are fine.
 With the gnome install, I install the minimal environment & partiton accordingly and then clone this repo and run the following command.